nf-core/imcyto/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/).
 See main [`README.md`](../README.md#pipeline-summary) for a condensed overview of the steps in the pipeline, and the bioinformatics tools used at each step.

-This is an automated pipeline for the pre-processing and single cell segmentation of imaging data generated from Imaging Mass Cytometry experiments, however, it is flexible enough to be applicable to other types of imaging data (e.g. confocal).
+This is an automated ‘Plug and Play’ image analysis pipeline that sequentially pre-processes and single cell segments imaging data to extract single cell expression data.
+This pipeline was generated for Imaging Mass Cytometry experiments, however, it is flexible enough to be applicable to other types of imaging data (e.g. immunofluorescence/immunohistochemistry data).

 The input to the pipeline can be in either `mcd`, `ome.tiff` or `txt` file format from which stacks of `tiff` files are generated for subsequent analysis.
 The various stages of this pipeline allow the `tiff` images to be pre-processed, and segmented using multiple CellProfiler `cppipe` project files and the pixel-classification software Ilastik.
 The concept of this step-wise image segmentation by combining Ilastik with CellProfiler was based on the analysis pipeline as described by the Bodenmiller group [(Zanotelli & Bodenmiller, Jan 2019)](https://github.com/BodenmillerGroup/ImcSegmentationPipeline/blob/development/documentation/imcsegmentationpipeline_documentation.pdf).

-The [plugins](../assets/plugins/) supplied with the pipeline constitute the minimal requirements to generate a single cell mask.
+The project files supplied with the pipeline constitute the minimal requirements to generate a single cell mask.
 A more refined and comprehensive pipeline will be uploaded in due course.

 This pipeline is designed to run on most compute infrastructures without the need to pre-install any of the software packages.
 However, in order to initially create the custom plugin files required by the pipeline, one needs to install the latest GUI versions of [CellProfiler](https://cellprofiler.org/releases/) and [Ilastik](https://www.ilastik.org/download.html) on a local machine (see [Customising inputs](#customising-inputs)).